Murray State Racers take on the SMU Mustangs on 5-game losing streak - WTOP News

 Murray, Kentucky; Friday, 6 p.m.
 EST

-BOTTOM LINE: Murray State looks to stop its five-game skid when the Racers play SMU.
+BOTTOM LINE: Murray State comes into the matchup with SMU as losers of five games in a row.

 The Racers are 3-2 in home games.
-Murray State has a 0-1 record in games decided by less than 4 points.
+Murray State is 0-5 when it has fewer turnovers than its opponents and averages 8.8 turnovers per game.

-The Mustangs have gone 1-1 away from home.
-SMU scores 75.1 points and has outscored opponents by 13.1 points per game.
+The Mustangs are 1-1 on the road.
+SMU is second in the AAC giving up 62.0 points while holding opponents to 36.6% shooting.

 Murray State averages 7.5 made 3-pointers per game, 1.7 more made shots than the 5.8 per game SMU allows.
-SMU averages 7.3 made 3-pointers per game this season, 0.3 more makes per game than Murray State allows.
+SMU has shot at a 45.7% clip from the field this season, 0.9 percentage points fewer than the 46.6% shooting opponents of Murray State have averaged.

-Zhuric Phelps is averaging 15.2 points and 1.9 steals for the Mustangs.
-Chuck Harris is averaging 14.7 points over the last 10 games for SMU.
+B.J.
+Edwards is averaging 4.3 points and 3.9 assists for the Mustangs.
+Zhuric Phelps is averaging 14.7 points and 5.1 rebounds while shooting 39.0% over the last 10 games for SMU.

 LAST 10 GAMES: Racers: 2-8, averaging 69.9 points, 32.0 rebounds, 12.2 assists, 4.6 steals and 2.8 blocks per game while shooting 43.1% from the field.
 Their opponents have averaged 73.5 points per game.